ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 ## More Code

-For the purpose of demostration, I will write programs in Python and Rust.
+For the purpose of demonstration, I will write programs in Python and Rust.
 These two are my favorite, so please bear with me.
 As WASM is "universal", you can try to compile code in your favorite languages into components.
 This [section](https://component-model.bytecodealliance.org/language-support.html) of WACMDoc shows more examples in more languages.

 ### Adder Components {#rust-adder-component}